 DIV 5244.
 Spiritual Community and Social Witness.
-[Formerly DIV 4014] As a course designed for and taught at Riverbend Maximum Security Institution, students will be engaged in reflecting upon how community might be formed and fostered, particularly in providing a spiritual center for social witness for justice, peace and ecological integrity.
+[Formerly DIV 4014] Students will be engaged in reflecting upon how community might be formed and fostered, particularly in providing a spiritual center for social witness for justice, peace and ecological integrity.
 Model communities will be examined to discern relevant spiritual, ethical, and interpersonal practices, and social movements will be explored to identify the role of community formation.
 Possibilities for community formation both between those imprisoned and with those on the outside will also be considered.
 [3] Mr. Joranko